 Applications of Pulse Shapers

-The following sections give a few examples for applications of ultrafast pulse shapers.
+The following sections give a few examples of applications of ultrafast pulse shapers.

 Compensation of Dispersion and Nonlinearities in Amplifier Systems